 Daugaard’s position on Medicaid expansion has changed over time.
 In 2012, after the Supreme Court ruled that states could opt out of Medicaid expansion, he rejected expansion in South Dakota, citing the cost to the state and noting that the newly-eligible population would consist entirely of able-bodied adults; he didn’t want to encourage more dependence on the government among a population that’s able to work.

 But his current position — while it still includes his qualms about providing coverage to able-bodied adults — has softened, and he reminded lawmakers to keep in mind that a single parent with three children might not be able to work enough hours to get health insurance, due to childcare costs.

 Polling indicates that voters in South Dakota are in favor of Medicaid expansion.
-A non-scientific poll being conducted by Sioux Falls newspaper the Argus Leader had 420 votes as of mid-October 2015, and 79 percent of them were in favor of Medicaid expansion.
+A non-scientific poll being conducted by Sioux Falls newspaper the Argus Leader had 490 votes as of October 2016, and 81 percent of them were in favor of Medicaid expansion.
 The South Dakota State Medical Association is also pushing for Medicaid expansion in the state.

 Coalition working on the details

 In order to expand Medicaid, states must determine how they will fund their portion of the cost.
 The federal government pays 100 percent of the cost of Medicaid expansion through 2016, but after that, the states gradually assume a small portion of the expense, reaching ten percent by 2020 (it will remain at that level going forward).
 In South Dakota’s case, the state’s portion of the bill was expected to be $30 million to $33 million by 2020, although some of that was expected to be offset by savings on uncompensated care costs.